 - 1 teaspoon ground cinnamon

-- Bake in the pre-heated oven for 15 to 20 minutes until golden, swapping trays back to front after about 10 minutes to enable even cooking.
-Remove from oven at the end of the cooking time.
-Cool on trays for 5 minutes before gently transferring them to a wire rack.
+- Bake in the pre-heated oven for 18 minutes until golden, one tray at a time.
+Remove from the oven and transfer the cookies onto a wire rack to cool for 10 minutes.
 While still warm, dust heavily with icing sugar.
 When cooled completely, store in an air tight container.
-Will keep well for a week or longer in the fridge.
+Will keep well in a cool corner of your kitchen for a week or longer in the fridge.